Affiliated Managers Group (AMG) Q1 2017 Results - Earnings Call Transcript

 Yeah.
 So, I think you understand the pricing structures correctly, so it is as they come on our fee bank.
 So, let me back up and try and help dimension the book.

-So, there's a few different – there's a number of different Affiliates who have products in the kind of the private equity and what we're calling the private equity and real asset bucket.
-The sub-strategy, if you want to call that, includes firms like sort of the primary ones, firms like Baring Asia, firms like EIG and firms like Pantheon.
+So, there's a few different – there's a number of different Affiliates who have products in the kind of the private equity, and what we're calling the private equity and real asset bucket.
+The sub-strategy, if you want to call that, includes firms like, as sort of the primary ones, firms like Baring Asia, firms like EIG, and firms like Pantheon.

-So these are firms that are leaders in their respective areas, sort of Asia in private equity as well into real estate and now increasingly credit, EIG in the energy space, in a few different ways in Pantheon both in private equity primaries, secondaries, co-invests and increasingly infrastructure and real assets as well.
-And so, it's a broad view but there are other Affiliates implementing others who have products in this area as well.
+So these are firms that are leaders in their respective areas, sort of Asia in private equity as well into real estate, and now increasingly credit, EIG in the energy space, in a few different ways in Pantheon, both in private equity primaries, secondaries, co-invests and increasingly, infrastructure and real assets as well.
+And so it's a broad view, and there are other Affiliates implementing others who have products in this area as well.

-So very broad group.
-And as Sean said earlier, it's really just the – kind of just the accident of how the calendar worked out with the pace of realizations happening – for several of these happening to come ahead of the timing of raising new funds.
+So, very broad group.
+And as Sean said earlier, it's really just the – kind of just the accident of how the calendar worked out, with the pace of realizations happening – for several of these – happening to come ahead of the timing of raising new funds.
 And I think we talked about a bit maybe last quarter, there were also some other things in there, right?
 So, EIG, you can imagine being slightly slowed by energy prices and those kinds of things.

 So, it just sort of worked out that the realizations are ahead of the fundraisings.
 And so, when we look to the back – I think the way we characterized in our prepared remarks, it's the back half of this, the first half of next.
 Although, again, we should start to see some things in the second quarter.
 It just stacked up at sort of primary products.

 So the terms are all – have sort of primary products and then are also expanding their product sets into other areas, and so I don't want to imply that there's been no activity.
-But the primary products, as they move into those fundraising cycles, that's just how they end up getting weighted and it really did just happen to come across those firms.
+But the primary products, as they move into those fundraising cycles, that's just how they end up getting weighted, and it really did just happen to come across those firms.
 So I wouldn't just call one or two out and describe it that way.

 Operator